Paradeluxe/Praditor/README.md

 `Run` Run algorithm and extract onsets.
 Wait for a while until the results come out.
 Onsets are in blue, offsets are in green.

 `Test` Test how many onsets/offsets may be found using the presented parameters.
 This function does not affect .TextGrid.
+> If the number meets the expectation, hit `Run` to get the final annotation.

 <kbd>F5</kbd> to play the audio signal that is currently presented in the window, and <kbd>Any Key</kbd> to stop playing.